scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 A cycle in a directed graph can be understood as the existance of

-The number of directed acyclic graphs (:smallcaps:`dag`\s) that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows:
+The number of directed acyclic graphs (:smallcaps:`dag`\s) that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows :cite:`mckay2003acyclic` :

 .. math::